Hosting a Website

 Things to consider

-Here are some of the other important factors that need to be considered when hosting a website through Contentstack:
+Here are some of the other essential factors that need to be considered when hosting a website through Contentstack:

 - EC2 instances: You can choose either t2.medium for low traffic or c5.large for high traffic websites.